-Any of these factors could result in a significant or material adverse effect on our results of operations or financial condition.
+The following risk factors could result in a significant or material adverse effect on our results of operations or financial condition.
 Additional risk factors not presently known to us or that we currently deem immaterial may also impair our business or results of operations.